Welcome to the Northampton Branch of The Royal British Legion

 The Northampton Branch - Where we meet

 We have a strong ethos in helping Serving personnel and veterans and the families that support our military communities.
 Locally we have 8 trained and very active case-workers who provide advice and support.
 We also have a strong wish to maintain contact with widows and the families who have lost relations whilst in military service.

-The Northampton Branch meets at 7.45pm on the first Thursday of each month at the Working Men's Club in Sheep Street, Northampton.
+The Northampton Branch meets at 7.30pm on the first Wednesday of each month at the Conservative Club in Billing Road, Northampton.